GSA/automate.fedramp.gov/content/resources/_index.md

 - Content repo: https://github.com/usnistgov/oscal-content

 ### Collaborate
 Community [collaboration and contributions](https://github.com/GSA/fedramp-automation/blob/master/CONTRIBUTING.md) are essential for FedRAMP to achieve its goals for automation.
-The resources to collaborate with the FedRAMP automation team and to contribute to the project.
+The following are resources for collaborating with the FedRAMP automation team and contributing to the project.
 - Repository: https://github.com/GSA/fedramp-automation
 - Open Issues: https://github.com/GSA/fedramp-automation/issues
 - Open Pull Requests: https://github.com/GSA/fedramp-automation/pulls